-In 1999, the Michigan Department of Environmental Quality (MDEQ) gave public notice of a draft state permit for the WWTP facility.
+In 1999, the Michigan Department of Environmental Quality gave public notice of a draft state permit for the WWTP facility.
 EPA objected because the WWTP is located within the exterior boundaries of the Isabella Reservation.
 EPA stated that Michigan may not implement its NPDES program on the reservation because Michigan did not explicitly seek, and EPA did not expressly grant, such authorization.
 On January 24, 2001, the Environmental Appeals Board of EPA upheld the decisions of EPA Region V. Thus, the township must obtain a federal NPDES permit for its proposed waste water discharge, notwithstanding the fact that the Saginaw Chippewa Tribe has not exercised the option of TAS status for NPDES permitting purposes within the boundaries of the Isabella Reservation.
 The township is also subject to the requirements of Michigan environmental law.
-The issues presented are currently pending before the United States Court of Appeals for the Sixth Circuit in No. 01-3534.
-Briefing will be complete in November 2001.